-From Lagodekhi I drove hitchhiking to the border crossing about 5km which went very fast.
+From Lagodekhi I hitchhiked to the border crossing about 5km, what was very fast.
 I will add that border crossing is the last place where you can buy Azerbaijani currency and make cheaper shopping.
 I had breakfast here at frontier hosts.
 The Georgian border ran smoothly and soon after I was in Azerbaijan .

 Summary of Georgia

 Georgia is a very attractive tourist destination where the old Christian culture meets beautiful mountain views and the people are helpful to tourists.
 Although Georgia is a small country there is a lot to see here and therefore the time spent traveling through this country can last from a minimum of 3 weeks to a few months for more ambitious mountain lovers.
 It is hard for me to enumerate my favorite places because antique churches against the mountains and sometimes also turquoise lakes like Ananuri are not in the forefront of attraction and despite being one of the most spectacular.